Throughout life, as we age, the nutritional requirements of human beings change according to the biological stage in which they are found.

 While this "feminine herb" is most often taken to help ease the transition to menopause, it can also help promote hormonal balance during the menstrual cycle.

 Fat surrounding the liver and other organs in the abdomen is known as visceral fat.
-Gaining belly fat is the biggest concern among all populations.
+Gaining is the biggest concern among all populations.
 Larger waistlines not only look unappealing but also cause health concerns such as heart disease, diabetes, and cancer.
 It can also affect the blood vessels and quality of the sleep.